 The programme is offered in Aalborg.

-The Master’s programme in Culture, Communication and Globalisation belongs under the auspices of The Faculty of Humanities, Aalborg University.
+The Master’s programme in Culture, Communication and Globalisation belongs under the auspices of Faculty of Social Sciences and Humanities, Aalborg University.

-The Master’s programme in Culture, Communication and Globalisation belongs under the auspices of the Study Board of Cross-Cultural Studies
+The Master’s programme in Culture, Communication and Globalisation belongs under the auspices of the Study Board for Cross-Cultural Studies

-The Master’s programme is associated with the external examiners corps on International Studies
+The Master’s programme is associated with the external examiners corps on International and European Studies

 The admission requirement for the Master's degree programme in Culture, Communication and Globalization is a completed relevant Bachelor's degree.
 A Bachelor's degree is considered relevant if its central subjects provide the student with competencies which are equivalent to at least 30 ECTS within one or more subject areas of the CCG programme, e.g. international and/or intercultural relations, cultural studies, communication relevant to the scope of the CCG programme, consumption and market communication, organisation and management, global politics, migration and movements.